Nexoniq

 What we don't collect

 We do not know how many devices you monitor, which alerts fire, how long you keep the app open, or whether you opened it today.
-There are no accounts, so there is nothing to associate with you even if we wanted to.
+There are no accounts, so there is nothing to associate with you in the first place.

 This is verifiable.
 Nexoniq's App Privacy label on the Mac App Store shows "Data Not Collected" across every category.
-Apple enforces this — if Nexoniq contained any tracker, it would be listed there.
+Apple enforces this label; if Nexoniq contained a tracker, it would show up there.

 What leaves your Mac